smathot/pythontutorials/content/pages/exceptions.md

 In the example above, if any `Exception` occurs in the block that follows the `try` statement, then the execution of that block is terminated, and the `except` block is executed.

-It is good practice to specify which `Exception`s should be caught specifically.
+It is good practice to specify *which* `Exception`s should be caught specifically.
 For example, `oneover()` can trigger a `ZeroDivisionError` error when we call it with `0` and a `TypeError` when we call it with a `str` or some other value that doesn't work in a numeric division.
 Therefore, we can specify that we want to catch only those two `Exception`s, and in addition specify that we want to keep the `Exception` object as the variable `e`.
+Restricting exception handling in this way avoids masking of errors that we did not anticipate, and which may reflects bugs in our code.

 ```python